Privacy Policy

 Compliance with Health Insurance Portability and Accountability Act (HIPAA)

 Prelude supports the protection of Protected Health Information (PHI) in accordance with the Health Insurance Portability and Accountability Act (HIPAA).
-Prelude provides Electronic Data Capture (EDC) and related products that are used by clients to collect and manage PHI during the conduct of clinical trials.
-As a Business Associate under HIPAA, Prelude operates on the instructions of its clients, who are the Covered Entities.
+Prelude provides Electronic Data Capture (EDC) and related products that are used by clients to collect and manage PHI during clinical trials.
+When processing PHI, Prelude acts as a Business Associate and processes PHI solely in accordance with applicable Business Associate Agreements and client instructions.

 Prelude’s systems are designed with safeguards to ensure the confidentiality, integrity, and availability of PHI, including:

-- Technical safeguards: Encryption of data in transit and at rest, access controls, and audit trails.
+- Technical safeguards: Encryption of PHI in transit and at rest, and role-based access controls, unique user identification and authentication mechanisms, and logging and monitoring.

-In the event of a data breach involving PHI, Prelude will notify its clients within the timeframe mandated by HIPAA regulations.
-Clients are responsible for notifying affected individuals as required.
+Breach Notification – In the event of a breach of unsecured PHI, Prelude will notify the applicable client without unreasonable delay and in accordance with the HIPAA Breach Notification Rule and the terms of the applicable Business Associate Agreement.
+Clients are responsible for notifying affected individuals as required by law.

 Compliance with the California Consumer Privacy Act (CCPA)